Inside the Star

 The knot—who introduced itself as Lira of Loop in a chord that tasted faintly of iron—guided him upward along a magnetic strand toward a region where many minds clustered.

 "Do you have elders?"
-ZiggyBoot asked.
+Ziggaboot asked.

-We have the long-lit, Lira of Loop replied.
+We have the long lit, Lira of Loop replied.
 Those who have been stable since the last bruise in the core.

 Bruise.
 That word snagged him.